 PLAN YOUR TRIP: Visit Fodor’s Steamboat Springs and Northwest Colorado Guide

-With an interconnected trail system of an unbelievable 1,200 miles, the Brainerd Lakes Area’s snowmobiling facilities attract the sport’s fanatics to this Midwestern hub.
+With an interconnected trail system of an unbelievable 1,200 miles, the Brainerd Lakes area’s snowmobiling facilities lure the sport’s fanatics to this Midwestern hub.
 With practically all of Brainerd’s more than 500 lakes frozen throughout the winter months, snowmobilers revel in the tree-less expanses with races and tricks.
-On the Paul Bunyan Trail, Minnesota’s longest continuously paved state trail at 115 miles, and it’s one of the best places to go snowmobiling in the state.
+The Paul Bunyan Trail is Minnesota’s longest continuously paved state trail at 115 miles, and it’s one of the best places to go snowmobiling in the state.
 For rentals, Cragun’s Resort on Gull Lake, Breezy Point Resort, Nisswa Adventure Rentals, or Platinum Powersports can accommodate you.

 PLAN YOUR TRIP: Visit Fodor’s Minnesota Guide

 Winter snowmobiling is popular among ice fishers and cross-country skiers in lake-filled St. Germain.
 It’s perceived to be the best place to snowmobile in Northern Wisconsin, and there’s even a Snowmobile Hall of Fame where enthusiasts can enjoy showcases of races and historic sleds and also pick up merch.
 This remote wooded area is best known for its expansive Bo-Boen Snowmobile trails, which volunteers maintain from Wisconsin’s largest organized snowmobile club, the Bo-Boen Club.
 St. Germain snowmobile rentals can be arranged at Premier Powersports and Marine or St. Germain Sport Marine.